 Pricing at Door (Book online for lowest price)

 $41.95 ages 6-12 (no children under 6 permitted on tour)

 Runs Monday-Saturday at 5:00PM from April 2-October 31, plus Saturdays only in November.
 Added daytime tours at 10:30AM and 2:30PM, June 30-September 3.

-Guarantee your seat at lowest available price by booking online.
+Save an additional $4 by booking online and guarantee your seat at the lowest available price.
 We’ll even pay the service charge!

 “Visit-in-Person Tour is the Best”—The ability to interact on a personal level with local Amish people was FANTASTIC.
 The tour guides really care about these people and help you to really understand their way of life.